Close

 Adoption fee: $650

 Honeycomb (or just Honey for short) most likely got her name because of her gooey and sweet personality.
 She’s a very loving, affectionate, social, and energetic girl who loves to play and lives for belly rubs.
-She’s most certainly half Dachshund but crossed with something BIG.
+She’s most certainly half Dachshund, but crossed with something BIG.
 Don’t let her pictures fool you, she’s a surprisingly big girl at 42lbs, just a little on the short side thanks to her stumpy legs.
 Her foster dad calls her a Labradachshund Retriever.

-Did we mention that we mention that she loves to play?
-Yes.
-She LOVES to play.
-She can sometimes get too excited and a bit mouthy when playing with people, but she’s quick to stop when you say “no” or is always happy to be handed a toy to chew on instead while she plays; she loves toys so much and has commandeered most of the toys in the house as her own.
-She would probably really enjoy a home with a playmate who can match her energy level.
-She’s pretty sure every dog she meets is a new friend and doesn’t understand sometimes when they don’t want to play with her.
-She really likes walks and so far, has been the best-behaved girl and not had any real issues when we’re out and about.
+She wakes up every morning full of energy and ready to play.
+She can sometimes get too excited and a bit nippy when playing with people, but she’s quick to stop when you say “no” or is always happy to be handed a toy to chew on instead while she plays.
+She loves toys so much and has commandeered most of the toys in the house as her own, her favourite being the squeaky kong ball.